marcoFroe/uibk_hpc_25/proseminar/06/submission/report.md

 # Sidenote
-A nice comparision between different implementation for the *N-Body Problem* can be found in the paper *[On Distributed Gravitational N-Body Simulations](https://arxiv.org/abs/2203.08966)* by Alexander Brandt, which also included [Code](https://github.com/alexgbrandt/Parallel-NBody/).
+A nice comparison between different implementation for the *N-Body Problem* can be found in the paper *[On Distributed Gravitational N-Body Simulations](https://arxiv.org/abs/2203.08966)* by Alexander Brandt, which also included [Code](https://github.com/alexgbrandt/Parallel-NBody/).
 The code was not executable on the LCC3 due to missing packages for the visualization.